HL-IK: A Lightweight Implementation of Human-Like Inverse Kinematics in Humanoid Arms: Experiments

 \subsubsection{Conclusion}

 We set the default history length for FiSTA to $L=5$.
 The network was then trained on the entire dataset for a total of 1 hour and 50 minutes on an NVIDIA RTX 4090 GPU.
+This final trained model is used for all subsequent elbow-alignment experiments in Section IV-B and IV-C.